 A Harvard study of factors that influence aging, as reported in the May 8, 2003, issue of the journal Nature, shows that resveratrol extends the lifespan of yeast cells, round worms, and fruit flies, by as much as 80%.
 Preliminary results of tests on multicellular animals are encouraging; study co-author David Sinclair told Reuters News Agency that "Not many people know about it yet, but those who do have almost invariably changed their drinking habits, that is, they drink more red wine."

 Resveratrol content in wine is directly related to how long the skins macerate in the fermentation.
 One fluid ounce of red wine contains more than double the amount of resveratrol found in an ounce by weight of peanuts.
 White wine, since it is made from juice that is pressed and separated from the skins prior to fermentation, contains very little.
+Regardless of color, resveratrol content in wine is so miniscule that it should not enter into a wine consumption decision.
 Grape juice, which is not fermented, is also not a significant source of resveratrol, regardless of color.

-Although research collectively shows that regular moderate red wine consumption produces benefits, it is not yet known whether or how efficiently the body absorbs and processes resveratrol or other red wine compounds.
+Although research collectively shows that regular moderate red wine consumption produces benefits, it is not yet known whether or how efficiently the body absorbs and processes resveratrol or other compounds found in red wine.
 Overall, while the potential for health benefits is encouraging, not enough study has yet been completed to prescribe increased red wine usage to the general population.
 The possibilities of alcohol addiction and liver damage are risks that still outweigh the benefits for many.